 Mayor’s Scholars Program

 The Mayor’s Scholars Program allows eligible new high school graduates who are residents of Baltimore City to attend Baltimore City Community College tuition-free through a last-dollar scholarship.
-This partnership between BCCC, Baltimore City Public Schools and Baltimore Mayor Catherine E. Pugh is an exciting opportunity that makes college and job training programs affordable and helps students move toward a rewarding career and financial security.
+This partnership between BCCC, Baltimore City Public Schools and Baltimore Mayor Bernard C. "Jack" Young is an exciting opportunity that makes college and job training programs affordable and helps students move toward a rewarding career and financial security.

-Through this scholarship program graduates from Baltimore City public high schools who are also residents of Baltimore City can attend BCCC tuition-free* to earn their Associate’s Degree or complete a Workforce Development Program.
+Through this scholarship program graduates from Baltimore City high schools who are also residents of Baltimore City can attend BCCC tuition-free* to earn their associate’s degree or complete a Workforce Development Program.

 *The MSP scholarship is a last dollar scholarship and all applicants must first complete a FAFSA to determine eligibility.